The Role of Initialization in 3D Gaussian Splatting: Evaluation protocol

-The goal of this work is to study the impact of different initialization strategies on the performance of the densification stage.
-To enable a fair comparison of different densification approaches, we evaluate all initialization and densification strategies within the same 3DGS implementation, using identical hyper-parameters whenever applicable.
+Our goal is to study the impact of initialization on NVS results and geometric accuracy, when trained using different densification strategies.
+To enable a fair comparison of different approaches, we evaluate all initialization and densification strategies within the same 3DGS implementation, using identical hyper-parameters whenever applicable.

 We set a fixed per-scene limit on the final number of Gaussians in the scene.
 Using a unified model size allows us to directly compare models trained with different densification and initialization strategies, while ensuring that any changes in reconstruction quality are explained by changes in the investigated variables, rather than changes in model capacity.
-Limiting the model size also mimics real-world scenarios, where rendering speed and memory capacity are often constraining factors.
-To establish the scene-dependent model size limit, inspired by prior work~\cite{3dgs_mcmc,idhfr}, we use the final number of Gaussians obtained with sparse SfM initialization, using ADC~\cite{3dgs} with the absolute gradient modification proposed in AbsGS~\cite{absgs}.
-While this quantity is dependent on the scene, we will refer to it simply as $G_\textit{max}$ for simplicity.
-We confirm that this choice produces limits that are sufficient to represent the evaluated scenes via an ablation experiment presented in \cref{par:different_gaussian_cap}.
+Limiting the model size also mimics real-world compute and memory constraints.
+Inspired by prior work~\cite{3dgs_mcmc,idhfr}, we set this limit to the final scene size obtained with SfM initialization.
+In our case, using AbsGS~\cite{absgs}.
+While this is a scene-dependent value, we refer to it simply as $G_m$ for brevity.
+We confirm that the chosen limits are sufficient to represent the evaluated scenes in an experiment presented in \cref{scene_size_limit_verif} of the supp. mat.